pakshuang/ai-chat-survey/docs/backend.md

 ## Backend Architecture
 ### 1. Introduction to Backend Architecture

-The backend architecture of our AI Chatbot Survey system serves as the foundation for managing data, handling user interactions, and ensuring system integrity.
+- The backend architecture of our AI Chatbot Survey system serves as the foundation for managing data, handling user interactions, and ensuring system integrity.
 It plays a pivotal role in supporting the seamless operation of the entire system, from processing user requests to persisting data securely.

+- Discussion on how the architecture is designed to handle scalability and ensure optimal performance.
+Explanation of strategies such as horizontal scaling, caching mechanisms, and load balancing.

 ### 2. Technology Stack